yungyutsai/Burden_of_Representation/README.md

-# The Relationship between Same-Race Subordinates and Federal Supervisors’ Job Satisfaction
+# Racially Divergent Patterns in the Relationship between Same-Race Subordinates and Federal Supervisors’ Job Satisfaction

 This repository contains datasets and codes for the paper titled "Racially Divergent Patterns in the Relationship between Same-Race Subordinates and Federal Supervisors’ Job Satisfaction."